Former UP CM Mulayam's health deteriorates, shifted to ICU | Politics

 The SP leader was admitted in the hospital in July also.

-In Lucknow, Samajwadi Party state unit spokesperson Rajendra Chaudhary also confirmed that Yadav was shifted to the ICU of Medanta Hospital.

-In a tweet in Hindi, Priyanka Gandhi Vadra said,''We all are concerned about the deteriorating health condition of Mulayam Singh Yadav and are praying for his health.''
+In a tweet in Hindi, Congress leader Priyanka Gandhi Vadra said,''We all are concerned about the deteriorating health condition of Mulayam Singh Yadav and are praying for his health.''
+PTI COR CDN ASK RCJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)